webrecorder/browsertrix/docs/user-guide/crawl-workflows.md

 While crawling, the **Watch Crawl** section displays a list of queued URLs that will be visited, and streams the current state of the browser windows as they visit pages from the queue.
 You can [modify the crawl live](./running-crawl.md) by adding URL exclusions or changing the number of crawling instances.

-Running a crawl workflow that has successfully run previously can be useful to capture a website as it changes over time, or to run with an updated [crawl scope](workflow-setup.md#scope).
+Re-running a crawl workflow can be useful to capture a website as it changes over time, or to run with an updated [crawl scope](workflow-setup.md#scope).

 ## Status